aloglu/pinlet/README.md

 # Acknowledgements

-GitHub user [ArthurHammer](https://github.com/arthurhammer) has a [similar extension](https://github.com/arthurhammer/pinboard-safariextension) to mine (functionally the same) and I've barrowed a lot of his code to make this.
-So my thanks to him, as well as other random strangers on the internet whose code I've used to make this.
+GitHub user [ArthurHammer](https://github.com/arthurhammer) has a [similar extension](https://github.com/arthurhammer/pinboard-safariextension) (functionally the same) and I've barrowed a lot of his code to make this extension.
+So my thanks to him, as well as other random strangers on the internet whose code I've used.